Rocket Boy and the Queen of the Stars

 I am pleased with how the ROCKET BOY book has taken shape and it has already generated a lot of interest on Twitter and elsewhere as well a phenomenal feedback from beta readers.
 Of course, it's the agents and publishers who count, and there's no telling how they will react.
 As a writer you always hope for the positive, but these days agents are inundated with submissions, making the chances of being picked up almost as remote as winning the lottery.
 But as with the latter, you can't win if you don't try.
 Or as that old piece of wisdom goes: Better to have tried and failed than to have not tried at all.

-As mentioned earlier, I am illustrating this book with some 50 or so pencil drawings, my first attempt at doing so.
+As mentioned earlier, I am illustrating this book with more than 60 pencil drawings, my first attempt at doing so.
 I've considered this approach in the past, but never felt confident enough to pull it off.
 With this project, however, I have created a text well-suited to illustrations, and so I cracked open my tin of pencils and set to work.
 And to say it has been enjoyable would be an understatement: From writing to drawing, this book has been an absolute pleasure to create.

 To the right are but a handful of the completed pieces from the book.
 I considered many different mediums before settling on pencils--primarily to mimic (somewhat) the interior illustrations of the old SF pulps and to emulate the look of grainy black and white film (prevalent in the science fiction serials and b-movies of the 30s, 40s, and 50s).
 A few of the images pay homage to the style of the Sci-Fi pulp illustrators, and a couple are drawn as a tip of the hat to Tintin creator Herge's gorgeous la ligne Claire style.
-There's also a nod to manga-style art in one of the pictures of the young girl space pirate.
-And, of course, I haven't forgotten the works of the comic book/comic strip artists I grew up admiring--Jack Kirby, Russ Manning, Neal Adams, Dan Spiegle, Milton Caniff, Raymond Alexander, etc.--and who influenced me in some of my art.
+There's also a nod to the works of the comic book/comic strip artists I grew up admiring--Jack Kirby, Russ Manning, Neal Adams, Dan Spiegle, Wally Wood, Milton Caniff, Raymond Alexander, etc.--and who influenced me in some of my art.

 I occasionally post illustrations from the book on Twitter, so follow me there if you are interested in seeing more.